 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your Miami, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your Miami, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Shipyards Associated Asbestos Use in Miami